Copper futures slip amid muted demand | Business

 - India

-Copper futures on Thursday fell by 60 paise to Rs 790.60 per kilogram as participants cut their positions amid muted demand in domestic market.
+Copper futures on Monday fell by Rs 17.55 to Rs 765.30 per kilogram as participants cut their positions amid muted demand in the domestic market.

-On the Multi Commodity Exchange, copper contracts for May delivery eased by 60 paise or 0.08 per cent to Rs 790.60 per kg in a business turnover of 3,986 lots.
+On the Multi Commodity Exchange, copper contracts for May delivery eased by Rs 17.55 or 2.24 percent to Rs 765.30 per kg in a business turnover of 4,438 lots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)